Stocks regain their footing a day after big tech sell-off

 The U.S. Federal Reserve is set to aggressively hike rates as it steps up its fight against inflation.
 The chair of the Fed has indicated the central bank may hike short-term interest rates by double the usual amount at upcoming meetings, starting next week.
 It has already raised its key overnight rate once, the first such increase since 2018.

-Bond yields have been rising throughout the year as investors prepare for higher rates, though they've eased over the last few days.
-The yield on the 10-year Treasury fell to 2.76% from 2.77% late Tuesday.
+Bond yields have generally been rising throughout the year as investors prepare for higher rates.
+The yield on the 10-year Treasury rose to 2.79% from 2.77% late Tuesday.

 Wall Street remains focused on inflation's path forward amid lingering threats from Russia's war against Ukraine and the virus pandemic.